The Department of Educational Psychology offers this degree program.

-Although relatively new, the Ph.D.
-Program in School Psychology has already seen a great deal of success.
-The Program was accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (NASP) as of June 2009.
+The Ph.D.
+Program in School Psychology was accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (NASP) in June 2009.
 Since its approval by the state in 2005, the Program has been committed to developing school psychologists who excel in the areas of applied research as well as ecologically and developmentally sensitive evidence-based practice.
 Sensitivity to diversity issues and client preferences is addressed in specific course work and embedded throughout the training experience.
-Ten of eleven students have obtained competitive APA accredited pre-doctoral internships, and one of our students obtained an APA accredited Postdoctoral Fellowship.
+Eleven of thirteen students have obtained competitive APA accredited pre-doctoral internships, and two of our students obtained APA accredited Postdoctoral Fellowships.

 Students can expect to spend the following amount of time in the program:

 - Five-six years – without transferable graduate credit

 - Four-five years – with transferable graduate credit (no more than 30 hours)

 Upon successful completion of the program, School Psychology graduates will attain the following skills:

 - Scholarly inquiry, research, writing and presentation skills

 - Application of critical analysis and inquiry to existing research, and the ability to identify, select, implement, and evaluate evidence-based practices

 - Sensitivity to ecological, diverse and developmental considerations, and concern for client preferences

 - Exposure and supervised experience, with: